-Autumn 2020 Back Together in School
+Lockdown Learning Spring/Summer 2020 to Back Together in School Autumn 2020

 Greek Myths were not always to be found in books.
 In ancient Greek times, families and friends would sit around the fire and tell their stories by word of mouth; this is called an oral tradition and because of this the myths can be slippery, hard to put in any order and with different versions of the same tale.
 They entertained, informed and educated listeners, young and old.
 Autumn term's myths are from Geraldine McCaughrean's wonderful book Greek Gods and Goddesses.
 It starts with quite another tale of the Beginning, very different from the one you heard in Lockdown (and which you can find below).